 10. Decreased Libido.

 High blood sugar negatively affects the nerves flow or blood and proper hormonal balance which result in decreased libido and potency.

 High blood sugar not only increases inflammation in cuts and sores but also leads to poor circulation.
 Making it hard for blood to reach and repair damaged areas of the skin.

 Acanthosis nigricans is a condition that presents itself in dark patches of skin with a velvety texture.

 These patches usually appear in areas where the skin creases or folds.
 Like on the neck in the armpits in the groin inside the elbows behind the knees and on the knuckles.

 12. Numb Or tingling hands and feet.

-Having high blood sugar levels can restrict proper blood flow to your extremities and in the end it can damage the nerves.
-This can become very severe problem and interrupt the nerve fibers.
+Having high blood sugar levels can restrict proper blood flow to your extremities and in the end, it can damage the nerves.
+This can become a very severe problem and interrupt the nerve fibres.